dan71853/EmbeddedExperiments/Projects/RPi Pico/01-Pico_Serial_IO/Notes/Project_Plan.md

 - The button will be detected using an external interrupt

 ## Scope Changes
 - Will not use an FTDI controller, instead will send serial data through the debugger.
-See [Using UART](Work_Log-0.md#using-uart).
+See [Using UART](Work_Log-0.md#using-uart)
+- Need to add debouncing to the button when using interrupts

 ## Steps
 - [x] Create a new Pico project